 Getting school experience

-If you’re interested in becoming a teacher, getting some classroom experience can help you to decide whether teaching is right for you.
-It will also strengthen your application and prepare you for potential interviews.
+School experience is a vital part of your application and the majority of training providers require you to have it.
+Getting some classroom experience can also help you to decide whether teaching is right for you.
+It will strengthen your application and prepare you for potential interviews.

 We can help you gain school experience through our School Experience Programme (SEP).
 There are hundreds of schools across the country participating, so you should be able to find an opportunity local to you.